GDD-Nantes/fedup-experiments/README.md

 ![image](results/fedshop_source_selection_time_batch_0_9.png)

-### FedShop: FedUP vs RSA
-- Figure 1: Engines execution time (ms) when the federation grows.
+### Total Execution Times on all FedShop's Configurations

 ![image](results/exec_time.png)

-- Figure 2: Source selection time (ms) when the federation grows (RSA has no source-selection time as the source selection is pre-computed)
+### Source Selection Times on all FedShop's Configurations

 ![image](results/source_selection_time.png)

-- Figure 3: Data Transfer (MB) when the federation grows
+### Data Transfer on all FedShop's Configurations

 ![image](results/data_transfer.png)

-- Figure 4: FedUP performance (all metrics) when the federation grows, compared to SoTA engines.
+### FedUP vs State-of-the-art on all FedShop's Configurations

-It's worth noting that any metric column should be interpreted within the context of "status_timeout" and "status_error".
+> **Careful** Any metric column should be interpreted within the
-For example, for CostFed the data transfer appears to "diminish" as federation size grows because the timeout rate increases.
+> context of "status_timeout" and "status_error".
+For example, for
+> CostFed the data transfer appears to "diminish" as federation size
+> grows because the timeout rate increases.

 ![image](results/fedup_fedshop_extra.png)